Internal Injuries from Car Accidents

 Common Forms of Internal Injuries

 There are a number of internal injuries that can result from a vehicle accident.
 Any vital organ damage can have serious consequences for an injured person.
 However, there are a few internal injuries that are more common than others.
-They include:

 - Organ Damage – Blunt trauma can result in severe damage to internal organs, including kidney, lung, spleen, bowel, liver and pancreas damage.